 It’s a jungle out there.
 Everyone from the world’s largest companies to students in their parents’ basement have put out an app.
 No longer is a “cool” idea enough to survive the pitfalls, threats and competition that lurk around each corner.
 The entire user experience has to be positive starting from the very first entry point - the login.

-Out of all the social login options being offered today, Facebook is the clear frontrunner with it being used over 10 billion times in 2013 alone.
-69% of global internet users are applying it to login to a website as of the 4th quarter of 2015.
+Out of all the social login options being offered today, Facebook is the clear frontrunner with it being used over in 2013 alone.
+69% of global internet users are applying it to login to a website as of the .
 Other social networks didn’t even come close with Google Plus trailing behind with 25% of users applying it to login to a website or app.

 The power is in the simplicity of the social login for the user, but where does the power lie for business owners?
 How does the social login make you a better business?